 When touring venues, evaluate realistic capacity with a dance floor, including tables and chairs, vendor restrictions, and weather backup plans.
 Ask for a sample reception floor plan for your estimated guest count.

-A venue that technically fits two hundred guests may feel crowded once you add a band, bar stations, buffet tables, and decor installations.
+A venue that technically seats 200 guests may feel crowded once you add a band, bar stations, buffet tables, and decor installations.

 Wedding Reception Layout Ideas and Floor Plan Tips